Gauss-Manin connection in disguise: Open Gromov-Witten invariants: Preliminaries

 \begin{definition} Let $Y\subset X$ be a closed subvariety of $X$.
 Define the sheaf $\Omega^m_{X,Y}$ as

 and define a differential operator as

-where the d's appearing on the right hand side are the boundary operators of $X$ and $Y$.
-We define the the m-th relative de Rham cohomology of X with boundary on Y, denoted by $H_{\rm dR}^m(X,Y)$ as the mth-hypercohomology of the complex of sheaves
+where the d's appearing on the right-hand side are the boundary operators of $X$ and $Y$.
+We define the the m-th relative de Rham cohomology of X with boundary on Y, denoted by $H_{\rm dR}^m(X,Y)$ as the m-th-hypercohomology of the complex of sheaves

 \end{definition} With this definition, we get a natural long exact sequence of the pair.
-In our case of $C_+$ and $C_-$, we get $\dim \HdR^3(X_\psi, C_+\cap C_-)=5$ and a surjection $\HdR^3(X_\psi, C_+\cap C_-)\to\HdR^3(X_\psi)$, which means that we can come up with a basis for $H^3_{dR}(X_\psi,C_+\cup C_-)$ by choosing elements in the pre image of any basis for $\HdR^3 (X_\psi)$ and adding the image of a non zero element from $\HdR^2(C_+\cup C_-)$.
+In our case of $C_+$ and $C_-$, we get $\dim \HdR^3(X_\psi, C_+\cup C_-)=5$ and a surjection $\HdR^3(X_\psi, C_+\cup C_-)\to\HdR^3(X_\psi)$, which means that we can come up with a basis for $H^3_{dR}(X_\psi,C_+\cup C_-)$ by choosing elements in the pre image of any basis for $\HdR^3 (X_\psi)$ and adding the image of a non zero element from $\HdR^2(C_+\cup C_-)$.
 Recall that $\dim \HdR^3(X_\psi) =4$.